 It’s one of the few free* VPN services available, with some optional premium services if you choose to pay.

 Betternet VPN is one of the newest VPN providers to pop up, so there’s little information about it on the web.
 Still, those searching for the cheapest way to remain anonymous when browsing the Internet are flocking to the Betternet service, with somewhere between 10 to 50 million downloads on Google Play alone.

 After years of foolishly running my online business via public WiFi, I decided to start using a VPN to secure my communications (and access a bit of out of market sporting events while traveling).

 This Betternet VPN review is my notes from trying them out for my own purposes as a security-aware, traveling, US-based businessperson who needs good usability and good pricing.

-You can also skip to the conclusion here.
 The short version is that Betternet is not worth even free – it’s a classic case of “you get what you pay for”.